Abee-Udoh/DSA-DATA-ANALYSIS-CAPSTONE-PROJECT-AMAZON/README.md

 ### Process: Data Cleaning, Preparation and Visualizations
 - In the initial phase of the data cleaning and preparation, I performed the following actions:
+  1. Apply the filter drop-down button to all header column.
+Go through each column to look for blanks and incorrect data.
+Replace the numeric blanks with 0.
- - Remove duplicates from Product _Id
+  2. Remove duplicates from Product _Id
- - Convert Text to Columns in Category column, select common delimited in the overall category details, set the delimiters contained in the data and click on Finish.
-Rename new category columns giving unique headers.
- - Verify data for any missing values and anomalies, and sort them when necessary using Filter tool.
+  3. Change the formatting of the columns where necessary i.e currency where necessary.
+  4. Hide or delete unnecessary columns that you won't be needed to generate a result i.e img_link.
+  5. For Category column, use delimiters in the Data tab to extract only the main category needed.
- - Consistent and clean data with respect to data type, data format and values used
+  6. Consistent and clean data with respect to data type, data format and values used
- - Create Pivot Tables to summarize and segment data efficiently.
+  7. Create Pivot Tables to summarize and segment data efficiently.
- - Calculated Columns to derive key performance indicators (e.g., Total potential revenue).
+  8. Calculated Columns to derive key performance indicators (e.g., Total potential revenue).
-- Data Visualizations (Bar charts, tables, Pie chart, Scatter chart) to highlight trends in product ratings, discount behavior, pricing strategies, and review volume.
+  9. Data Visualizations (Bar charts, tables, Pie chart, Scatter chart) to highlight trends in product ratings, discount behavior, pricing strategies, and review volume.
-- Slicers and Filters for seamless interactivity and data exploration.
+ 10. Slicers and Filters for seamless interactivity and data exploration.

 ### Analysis Tasks & KPIs
 Using Pivot Tables, Slicers, and Calculated Columns in Excel, the following questions were explored: